Peter Ueberroth

 Peter Victor Ueberroth (/ˈjuːbərɒθ/; born September 2, 1937) is an American sports and business executive known for his involvement in the Olympics and in Major League Baseball.
-A Los Angeles-based businessman, he was the chairman of the Los Angeles Olympic Organizing Committee which brought the games to Los Angeles in 1984.
+A Los Angeles–based businessman, he was the chairman of the Los Angeles Olympic Organizing Committee which brought the games to Los Angeles in 1984.
 Ueberroth was named 1984's Time Man of the Year for his success in organizing the Olympic games.

-After the conclusion of the games, he was named as the sixth Commissioner of Baseball, a role he held from 1984 to 1989.
+After the conclusion of the games, he was named as the sixth commissioner of baseball, a role he held from 1984 to 1989.
 He later served as the chairman of the United States Olympic & Paralympic Committee from 2004 to 2008.

 Early life

 Ueberroth was born in Evanston, Illinois, the son of Laura (Larson) and Victor Ueberroth.
 His father was of German and Austrian descent, and his mother was of Swedish and Irish ancestry.
 He caddied at Sunset Ridge Country Club, in Northfield, Illinois.
-He grew up in northern California.
+He grew up in Northern California.
 While attending Fremont High School, Ueberroth excelled in football, baseball, and swimming.
 After graduating from high school, Ueberroth attended San Jose State University on an athletic scholarship.
 While attending San Jose State he joined Delta Upsilon.
 He competed in the 1956 United States Olympic water polo trials but failed to make the team.
 Ueberroth ultimately graduated from San Jose State in 1959 with a degree in business.

 Trans International Airlines

-After college, Ueberroth became a vice president and shareholder in Trans International Airlines (he was 22 years old at the time).
+After college, Ueberroth became a vice president and shareholder in Trans International Airlines (he was 22 years old at the time), then owned by future billionaire Kirk Kerkorian.
 Ueberroth worked at Trans International until 1963, when he founded his own travel company, which would become First Travel Corporation.
 By the time he sold First Travel in 1980, it was the second largest travel business in North America.